charmed-kubernetes/jenkins/docs/releases/stable/index.md

 # Creating a stable release
-Outlines the process for publishing a new Charmed Kubernetes release.
+This document outlines the process for publishing a Charmed Kubernetes stable release.

-## Stable Release Process
+## Background

 ### Repository layout

-All charm repositories used by Charmed Kuberentes use a common branch scheme to provide a consistent experience across all code bases.
+All charm repositories used by Charmed Kuberentes have a common branch scheme to provide a consistent experience across all code bases.
 Any external or shared repositories are forked into the `charmed-kubernetes` github organization and have the following branches:

 * `main`: The primary development branch.
 Merges are made against this branch as they are approved.
-* `release_x.xx`: The release branch.
-Major releases have `main` directly merged to `release_x.xx`.
-Bugfix releases have specific commits cherry-picked to `release_x.xx`.
+* `release_1.xx`: The release branch.
+Major releases have `main` directly merged to `release_1.xx`.
+Bugfix releases have specific commits cherry-picked to `release_1.xx`.

-Tags are used to mark releases on the `release_x.xx` branch.
+Tags are used to mark releases on the `release_1.xx` branch.

 ### Feature Freeze